mattiapicchio/tanstack-demo/README.md

       |
       |-components : place components here.
       |
-      |-api: this is where you define network/api requests.
+      |-connectivity: this is where you define network/api requests.
       |
       |-helpers: hooks, helper methods that are not utils, restrict functions, etc
       |